This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 Do pilgrims from UAE need a visa to perform Hajj?

-UAE nationals do not need to obtain a visa to enter Saudi Arabia for Hajj.
+UAE nationals do not need to obtain a visa to enter Saudi Arabia for the Hajj.
 They only need to obtain a Hajj permit before they perform the Hajj.
-However, expatriates who live in UAE do need to obtain a Hajj visa to perform the Hajj from UAE.
+However, expatriates who live in the UAE do need to obtain a Hajj visa to perform the Hajj from the UAE.

 What are the requirements for a Hajj visa?

-Other than possessing a non-refundable roundtrip ticket with confirmed reservations, there are various requirements that applicants are required to comply with to obtain a Hajj visa.
+Other than possessing a non-refundable roundtrip ticket with confirmed reservations, applicants are required to comply with various requirements to obtain a Hajj visa.

 Passport requirements